Back

 Your community isn't just users who happen to like your product.
 They're an extension of your founding team.
 They provide feedback, contribute to development, and serve as your primary growth engine.
 When venture capitalists evaluate Web3 startups, they look at Discord activity, governance forum participation, and social media engagement as primary indicators of traction.

-This is radically different from traditional tech companies where community might be nice to have.
+Key fact: This is radically different from traditional tech companies where community might be nice to have.
 In Web3, community is essential infrastructure.

 Economic Design